Cinnamon Raisin Sourdough Bread

-This cinnamon raisin sourdough bread is wonderfully light, fluffy and chewy.
-But toasted it is downright irresistible!
-Delightfully crispy with chewy raisins and the warmth of cinnamon – it’s pure heaven!
+This cinnamon raisin sourdough bread recipe produces the most wonderfully light, fluffy and chewy texture!
+But toasted…it is downright irresistible!
+Delightfully crispy on the outside and chewy on the inside with plump sweet raisins and the warmth of cinnamon, it’s pure heaven!

 But it’s when it is toasted that it’s absolute perfection.
 Delightfully crispy with chewy raisins and the warmth of cinnamon, it’s simply irresistible.
 (And I haven’t tried using it for French toast yet but I have a hunch it’s pure heaven.)